shah-in-boots/EGM/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 note

-* This is a new release.
+* This is a small patch and update to work with the new {testthat} changes and the update to {ggplot2} v4.0.0.